 The Authy Desktop authenticator is available for both Windows and macOS, and there is a Chrome extention available to install it on Chromebooks.
 There is also a mobile app version available (like Google Authenticator and RapidIdentity), that runs on Android and iOS.

-Currently, because of the access these users have to employee and/or student data, MFA has been implemented for all privileged roles in the NCEdCloud IAM Service, including LEA Administrator, LEA Data Auditor, LEA Help Desk, and LEA Student Help Desk.
+Currently, because of the access these users have to employee and/or student data, MFA has been implemented for all privileged roles in the NCEdCloud IAM Service, including LEA Administrator, LEA Data Auditor, LEA Help Desk, LEA Student Help Desk, School Help Desk and School Student Help Desk.
 If additional privileged roles are added in the future, they will likely be required to use MFA as well.
 However, at this time there are no plans to require MFA for any staff outside of these special groups.

 It depends.
 There are multiple ways of obtaining the 6-digit code that must be entered when you login to NCEdCloud (if you have one of the privileged roles).
 See the NCEdCloud MFA page for details on the different authenticator applications.